jharwell/sierra/docs/src/usage/pipeline.rst

      - Used for

-   * - :ref:`Platform <plugins/platform>`
+   * - :ref:`Engine <plugins/engine>`

-     - Handling cmdline arguments needed by the selected platform, assisting with experimental input generation.
+     - Handling cmdline arguments needed by the selected engine, assisting with experimental input generation.

    * - :ref:`Experiment definition <plugins/expdef>`

-     - Generating inputs for the selected :term:`Platform` which can be executed in stage 2 from the ``--expdef-template`` experiment template file.
+     - Generating inputs for the selected :term:`Engine` which can be executed in stage 2 from the ``--expdef-template`` experiment template file.

    * - :ref:`Execution environment <plugins/exec-env>`